etherbop/Udacity-AWS-Cloud-Developer-Submission/README.md

 # Udacity-AWS-Cloud-Developer-Submission

-Verification can be found in the sumbission.pdf file.
+Verification can be found in the sumbission.odt.pdf file.

-Individual snapshot images are also inluded in the Snapshot folder.

-Updated index.html is included as well.
+Updated index.html is included.

 List of links: